Kyriosity/read-write/README+/pencraft/README+/opuses/freestyle/SW_architect-aTake.md

 Both must accumulate practices and reveal patterns.

-Without a good plan, both will end up as a disastrous mess that will sooner or later loudly crash.
+Without solid planning, both will end up as a disastrous MESS that will sooner or later loudly crash.

-The diversity is much greater.
+Diversities are larger.

-### Deltas
+### Radical odds

 First, software is too fluid, and dynamic compared to static structures.

-The philosopher<sup>🎼</sup> who remarked "Architecture is frozen music" would find software as "GRAND GALA of symphonic cacophony MARATHON on 💊💊💊 under the circus tent".
+The thinker who found "Architecture is frozen music"<sup>🎼</sup> would see software as "unleashed gala symphonic cacophony [under the circus tent]".

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>🎼</sup> <sub>Arthur Schopenhauer (1788-1860), falsely attributed to Johann Wolfgang von Goethe (1749-1832).\
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🎼</sup> <sub>Arthur Schopenhauer (1788-1860), also missattributed to Johann Wolfgang von Goethe (1749-1832).\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Full original quote: _Architektur ist gefrorene Musik.
 (Möge es immer beschwingt und harmonisch zugehen in diesem Haus!)_</sub>

 The lifecycle of construction is much longer.